 - 1. Staff work area and support space furniture includes but is not limited to: - a.
 Copy/print/scan machines in teacher work areas. - b.
 Built-in cabinetry and open shelving for materials & resources. - 2.
-Kitchenette with base & upper cabinets, microwave shelf at ADA height, and refrigerator. - 3.
-X.
+Provide base & upper cabinets, single bowl sink, microwave shelf at ADA height, and refrigerator. - 3.
+Provide large worktable or large, deep countertop space. - 4.
+Provide a centrally located for access by teachers and near administration.